Logistic Regression Model for Differentially-Private Matrix Masked Data: Abstract

 \section{Abstract}

 A recently proposed scheme utilizing local noise addition and matrix masking enables data collection while protecting individual privacy from all parties, including the central data manager.
 Statistical analysis of such privacy-preserved data is particularly challenging for nonlinear models like logistic regression.
 By leveraging a relationship between logistic regression and linear regression estimators, we propose the first valid statistical analysis method for logistic regression under this setting.
-Theoretical analysis of the proposed estimators confirmed its validity under an asymptotic framework with increasing noise magnitude to account for strict privacy requirements.
-Simulations and real data analyses demonstrate the superiority of the proposed estimators over naive logistic regression methods on privacy-preserved data sets.
+Theoretical analysis of the proposed estimator confirmed its validity under an asymptotic framework with large noise variances to account for strict privacy requirements.
+Simulations and real data analyses demonstrate the superiority of the proposed estimators over naive logistic regression methods on privacy-preserved datasets.

 {\it Keywords:} privacy, measurement error, generalized linear model, mixture model

 \spacingset{1.45}